-Deadly attack on Libya election HQ
+Deadly IS attack on Libya election HQ

 The tactics used are reminiscent of the deadly attack on the Corinthia hotel in 2015 - in which nine people were killed.

-Although it is not yet clear who carried out the attack, the target appears to crystallise a political message on the future of the country and attempts to move forward.
+The target appears to crystallise a political message on the future of the country and attempts to move forward.

-If indeed this was an attack by Islamist militants, as Libyan security forces suspect, targeting the core symbol of that expected change for the country will not be taken lightly.
+But targeting the core symbol of that expected change for the country will not be taken lightly.